 - Successfully represented one of the two largest corrosion-control coating application companies in the United States against the manufacturer of a pipe-coating product that failed when used on a 150-mile pipeline project in Chile, achieving a confidential monetary settlement.

 - Favorably resolved, prior to litigation, product liability claims asserted by a Midwest utility against our client, a manufacturer of large-diameter transmission pipe.

 - Represented a major Hong Kong real estate holding company in a lawsuit filed by its commercial tenants in Houston alleging a pattern of widespread fraud in the calculation of operating expenses.
 The case was settled during trial for the extension of certain lead tenants’ leases at above-market rates and a mutual dismissal of claims.

 - Refuted copyright infringement claims asserted against a real estate developer by an architect seeking statutory infringement damages regarding a high-end, 26 home development in the Post Oak section of Houston.

-- Represented a group of wealthy individuals in a dispute over a tract of land worth in excess of $5 million, resulting in the judicially-approved termination of the target contract between the landowner and a competing development group.
+- Represented a group of wealthy individuals in a purchase dispute over a major tract of land, resulting in the judicially-approved termination of the target contract between the landowner and a competing development group.